Program Series I

 #606 Advocating for Career Development Legislation: How to Make a Difference

-This presentation provides a description of the career development and counseling programs that can be offered under recent educational and workforce legislation as well as a comprehensive guide on how to work with your state and congressional legislators to secure policies and funding in support of your career development work.
+This presentation provides a description of the career development and counseling programs that are included or proposed in recent educational and workforce legislation as well as a comprehensive guide on how to work with your state and congressional legislators to secure policies and funding in support of your career development work.

-Charles Lehman, NCDA Government Relations Committee; Rebecca Dedmond, NCDA Government Relations Committee; Matt Kent, Lobbyit
+Charles Lehman and Rebecca Dedmond, NCDA Government Relations Committee; Matt Kent, Lobbyit

 So you say you have LGBTQQIA career counseling clients.
 But you're not exactly sure what will work with this under-served population.
 We'll look at the professional literature in this new field over the last 21 years.
 You'll find out what works (and what doesn't) in this best practices focused program.

-Mark Pope, Dept of Counseling & Family Therapy, University of Missouri - St. Louis; Riley Folds III, OUT for Work
+Mark Pope, University of Missouri - St. Louis; Riley Folds III, OUT for Work

 #608 Reimagining How to Teach Job Search Skills